rahuman23/foundation-DSTA-NHT/docs/xray/xray.md

 ## Configuring X-Ray

 1. Open ``https://X-RAY-VM-IP`` (E.g: https://10.42.xx.52) in a browser

+    !!!caution
+       Make sure to use the IP that you noted down from the previous section

-2. Click on Log in with Local Account
+3. Click on Log in with Local Account

     ![](images/7.png)

-3. Click on **Sign up now** in the bottom of the screen
+4. Click on **Sign up now** in the bottom of the screen

-4. Provide the following details
+5. Provide the following details

     -   **Email** - <youremail@nutanix.com>
     -   **Password** - set it to cluster password